VineetKiragi/CMPE-257/Paper/paper.md

 The basic bert model was fitting not that well to the data.
 The accuracy was around 35%.
 This was expected because of the model is the most basic version of BERT and it is not expected to perform that greatly.
 The perameters trained in here are also not that many when compared to other models.
 Sp the performance variables are expected.

-## Applying BERT Large Uncased Whole Word Masking with Squad Benchmarking
+## 3. BERT Large Uncased Whole Word Masking with Squad Benchmarking

 This technique uses an English language pre-trained model by employing masked language modeling (MLM) scheme.
 This model is not case-sensitive; and, it does not distinguish between `english` and `English`.